We found 22 pediatric neurologists near Kansas City, MO.

 Dr. Enrique Chaves-Carballo is a medical specialist in pediatric neurology.
-These areas are among his clinical interests: neurogenetic disorders, seizure disorders, and migraine.
-Dr. Chaves-Carballo is a graduate of the University of Oklahoma College of Medicine.
-He completed his residency training at Mayo Clinic.
-Dr. Chaves-Carballo speaks Spanish.
-He is professionally affiliated with The University of Kansas Hospital.
+His areas of expertise include the following: neurogenetic disorders, migraine, and dystonia.
+Dr. Chaves-Carballo studied medicine at the University of Oklahoma College of Medicine.
+For his professional training, Dr. Chaves-Carballo completed a residency program at Mayo Clinic.
+He is conversant in Spanish.
+Dr. Chaves-Carballo is affiliated with The University of Kansas Hospital.

 Clinical interests: Tourettes Syndrome, Autism, Cerebral Palsy, Developmental Delay, Developmental Disabilities, ...
 (Read more)